ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 `{m:1.myTemplate(3)}`

 If you want more examples of M2Doc syntax you can have a look at the nominal cases in [unit tests](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.tests/resources).
+If you want to use a variable named 'template' or 'endtemplate' you can use an extra space after 'm:'.

 ### Services